 CN v.
 IGC: Leaves Open Question of Whether Agreed On Contingencies are “Modifications”

 In C.N. v I.G.C., Case No. SC20-505 (Fla.
-April 29, 2021), a mother invited the Supreme Court of Florida to hold a contingency she and the other parent anticipated and built into their Parenting Plan wasn’t a “modification.”
-Mom claimed the contingency wasn’t an “unanticipated” change in circumstances, as section 61.13(3), Florida Statutes requires changes on which a parent bases a modification request to be unanticipated.
+April 29, 2021), a mother invited the Supreme Court of Florida to hold a contingency a judge anticipated and built into their modified Parenting Plan wasn’t a “modification.”
+Mom claimed the contingency – her completing therapy – wouldn’t be an “unanticipated” change in circumstances, as section 61.13(3), Florida Statutes requires changes on which a parent bases a modification request to be unanticipated.

 Facts of CN v.
 IGC: Contingencies in Paternity Parenting Plan